Skip to content

 airplaneBy carrying their factor and other medicines with them, people with bleeding disorders can travel more easily than ever before.
 A little planning is all it takes for travel to go smoothly.

-Any traveler who has a health problem needs to carry a letter from his or her doctor.
+Any traveler who has a health problem needs to carry a letter from their doctor.
 The letter should tell what the problem is and how it is treated.
 Your HTC can give you this letter.
 It should tell what kind of bleeding disorder you have and its severity (mild, moderate, or severe).
 If you are carrying factor and an infusion kit (syringes, needles, etc.), the letter should explain why you are doing this.
 Lastly, it should tell what to do in an emergency.

 If you are going to another country, this letter might speed up going through customs.
 If you are going to a country in which English is not commonly spoken, take a letter written in a second language.
 Keep a medical ID card in your wallet, too.

 Always wear a MedicAlert® necklace or bracelet.
 This could save your life.
 Emergency workers are trained to look for MedicAlert® tags.
-Letters or cards in wallets can be lost.
+Letters or cards in wallets can be lost

 Hemophilia of Georgia provides free factor travel kits to Georgians with bleeding disorders.
-Hemophilia treatment centers and drug companies in other states may offer them too.
+Hemophilia Treatment Centers and drug companies in other states may offer them too.
 If you cannot get one, make your own.

 Always take factor concentrate with you!